OpenKnowledgeMaps/Headstart/doc/server_config.md

   * pdo_sqlite
   * mbstring
   * fileinfo
-* R 3.3+ (https://www.r-project.org/) with the following libraries. **Make sure you install these packages for all users, so that Apache can load them.**
+* R 3.3+ (https://www.r-project.org/) with current updates, with the following libraries. **Make sure you install these packages for all users, so that Apache can load them.**
  * GMD
  * MASS
  * ecodist